 This is the text that your website visitors will read and click on.
-Keep it simple and be sure to let readers know what will happen when they click.
-Something like, “Click here to send us a text.”
+Keep it simple and be sure to let readers know what will happen when they click and why they should do it in the first place.

 When visitors click on your link, their default SMS app will launch with a pre-written message they can send you.

-As you write your default message, consider who your users are, what they’re looking for, and why they’re communicating with you.
+As you create that default message, consider who your users are, what they’re looking for, and why they’re communicating with you.

 Make sure your first message gives them a taste of what they’re seeking and invites them to engage with you.